 Streets of Belfast to Mandate Palestine and the mountains of Kurdistan, paramilitaries have appeared in violent conflicts in very different settings.
 Paramilitaries are generally depicted as irregular armed organizations that carry out acts of violence against civilians on behalf of a state.
 In doing so, they undermine the state's monopoly of legitimate violence, while at the same time creating a breeding ground for criminal activities.
 Why do governments with functioning police forces and armies use paramilitary groups?
 Uğur Ümit Üngör tackles this question through the prism of the interpenetration of paramilitaries and the state.
 According to Üngör, paramilitarism is the ability of the state to successfully outsource mass political violence against civilians that transforms and traumatizes societies.
 In this conversation, we will discuss Üngör's argument that paramilitarism can be understood in a global context, and that paramilitarism is connected to transformations of warfare and state-society relations as articulated in Üngör’s recent book Paramilitarism: Mass Violence in the Shadow of the State (Oxford University Press, July 2020).
-The live broadcast will have subtitles in Hebrew.

 Prof. Uğur Ümit Üngör, Professor of Holocaust and Genocide Studies at The NIOD Institute for War, Holocaust and Genocide Studies, The Netherlands

 Dr. Ümit Kurt, Polonsky Academy Fellow at the Van Leer Jerusalem Institute